top of page

 Fiona_M-removebg-preview.png

-Fiona Moore is the author of two pamphlet collections, and her first full collection The Distal Point (HappenStance, 2018) was a Poetry Book Society Recommendation and shortlisted for the 2019 T. S. Eliot and Seamus Heaney Prizes.
+Fiona Moore's first full collection The Distal Point (HappenStance, 2018) was shortlisted for the 2019 T. S. Eliot and Seamus Heaney Prizes.
 She is on the board of Magma and the Poetry in Aldeburgh committee.
+Her book-length poem Okapi is just out from Blue Diode Press.

 P4P.JPG